Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Methods

 \end{small} where \({\rm{A}}_{t,i}\) is the test accuracy of task \(i\) after continual learning of task \(t\), and \(\tilde{a}_{i}\) is the test accuracy of each task \(i\) learned from random initialization.
-ACC is the average performance of all incremental tasks ever seen, which evaluates the overall performance of continual learning.
-FWT evaluates the average influence of remembering the old tasks to each new task, i.e., learning plasticity.
-BWT evaluates the average influence of learning each new task to the old tasks, i.e., memory stability.
+ACC is the average performance of all tasks ever seen, which evaluates the overall performance of continual learning.
+FWT evaluates the average influence of remembering old tasks to new tasks for learning plasticity.
+BWT evaluates the average influence of learning new tasks to old tasks for memory stability.

-The diversity of learners' predictions can be quantified by average cosine (Cos) or Euclidean (Euc) distance: \begin{small}
+The diversity of learners' predictions is quantified by the average cosine (Cos) or Euclidean (Euc) distance: \begin{small}

-\end{small} where $p_i$ and $p_j$ denote the predictions of learner $i$ and $j$, respectively.
+\end{small} where $p_i$ and $p_j$ denote the predictions of learners $i$ and $j$, respectively.

 The discrepancy of task distributions in feature space is evaluated by the difficulty of distinguishing them, which is an empirical approximation of the $\mathcal{H}$-divergence \cite{long2015learning,wang2022coscl} in Proposition~\ref{CAF}.
-We train a simple discriminator consisting of a fully-connected layer and use binary cross-entropy to measure the discrimination error on test sets.
+We train a simple discriminator consisting of a fully-connected layer and use binary cross-entropy to measure the average discrimination error on test sets.

-We evaluate the normalized accumulated reward (NAR) \cite{jung2020continual,wang2021afec,cha2020cpr}, normalized plasticity (NP) and normalized stability (NS) for Atari reinforcement tasks, corresponding to the overall performance, learning plasticity and memory stability, respectively:
+The performance of Atari reinforcement tasks is evaluated by the normalized accumulated reward (NAR), normalized plasticity (NP) and normalized stability (NS), corresponding to the overall performance, learning plasticity and memory stability, respectively:

 \begin{small}